miaogecm/BonsaiKV/README.md

 ### 1. Overview

-This repository contains the source code, setup utilities, and test scripts of *BonsaiKV*: a fast, scalable, and persistent key-value store on heterogeneous memory system.
+This repository contains the source code, setup utilities, and test scripts of BonsaiKV: a fast, scalable, and persistent key-value store on heterogeneous memory system.

 ### 2. Getting Started